ridbay/UNILAG-MIT-GPA-CALCULATOR/README.md

 - **Local Storage Persistence**: Results are saved locally and persist across browser sessions
 - **Graduation Status Tracking**: Real-time feedback on academic standing and graduation eligibility
 - **Progress Requirements**: Tracks compulsory courses passed, minimum units, and outstanding units
+- **GPA Goal Simulator**: Calculate the grades needed to achieve your target CGPA
+- **Share & Export**: Share your results as an image or download as a comprehensive PDF report
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Switch User Support**: Multiple users can use the app on the same device